 The more resistance exerted in any of these arm workouts can cause a reduction in fat and an increase in lean muscle tissue.
 This will create the ideal results of a smaller arm, yet one with more definition.
 The following workouts will show you how to lose arm fat and have you well on your way to jiggle-free arms with sexy definition.
 Do these moves one after another with no rest in between.
 Repeat the circuit and rest one minute between circuits.

 Stand with feet shoulder-width apart, arms at your sides, palms, holding a dumbbell in each hand.
 Maintain straight (but not locked) arms straight and raise the weights diagonally in front of your torso until arms are parallel to the floor and form a V shape.
 Hold for one second, then return to the starting position.
 Do 12 to 15 reps.

+The shoulder press is a guaranteed way to lose arm flab, especially if you go for the heavier weights.
 Holding dumbbells just above shoulders with palms facing each other, stand with your feet shoulder-width apart, knees slightly bent.
 Press up with weights until arms are straight overhead.
 Hold for one second, then lower back to shoulders at a count of 3.
 Perform 6-8 reps, focusing on proper form.

 Rotating Triceps Kickback

+If you really want to know how to lose upper arm fat, don’t forget the kickbacks!
 Stand with knees bent, a dumbbell in each hand and lean forward slightly.
 Bend right elbow to bring the dumbbell to the side until the upper arm is parallel with the floor.
 Press back with the dumbbell back; as the arm straightens, rotate it so that palm faces the ceiling.
 Rotate it back so that palm faces in, and return arm to the bent position.
 Do 12 to 15 reps on each side.